MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 ## [1] 8.949771
 ```

-The contents of the _survey\_results\_public.csv_ file are compressed to about 11 percent of the original size (calculated as the inverse of the compression ratio).
+The contents of the _csv_ file are compressed to about 11 percent of the original size (calculated as the inverse of the compression ratio).
 In this example a compression setting of 20 percent (of maximum) was used.
 To decompress that file again you can do:

 ```r